 Combine your search with "history" to narrow further.

 Finding Primary Source Material in Harvard's Archives and Libraries

-Primary sources available at Harvard includes both published source material, such as correspondence and diaries, and archival materials.
+Primary sources available at Harvard include both published source material, such as correspondence and diaries, and archival materials.

 Harvard's special collection libraries and archival repositories are a great source of unique and rare books, historical manuscripts, documents, photographs, maps, artifacts, and numeric data.